InserirAquiNome/crypto/cold_storage_wallet_free_and_more.md

 id:4:initdefault:
 ...
 ```
-To be able on the session manager to use your keyboard layout
+To be able on the session manager to use your country keyboard layout

 `# cp -av /usr/share/X11/xorg.conf.d/90-keyboard-layout.conf /etc/X11/xorg.conf.d`